sparkplugstudios/sparkplugstudios.github.io/_posts/2013-10-14-the-wii-controller-interface-suite.md

     - Wiimote
 ---

-<div>Since its launch in 2006, the Nintendo Wii Console has continued to draw attention from the Assistive Technology (AT) development community , due to the unique styles of game-play and interaction facilitated by its accompanying controllers, the Wii Remote (Wiimote) and the WiiFit Balance Board.
+Since its launch in 2006, the Nintendo Wii Console has continued to draw attention from the Assistive Technology (AT) development community , due to the unique styles of game-play and interaction facilitated by its accompanying controllers, the Wii Remote (Wiimote) and the WiiFit Balance Board.

 **The Technology of the Nintendo Wii Controller**